Our Rating - 4.6/5

-The Ride1Up 700 Series comes with an aluminum frame, a typical feature throughout the Ride1Up e-bike models.
-You can either go for the cross-over or step-through design, which would be more appropriate for a person with hip sensitivity or a knee injury.
+The Ride1Up 700 Series e-bike is crafted from an aluminum frame, a feature consistent with Ride1Up's other models.
+It can come in either cross-over or step-through designs; making it better suited for those with hip sensitivity or knee injuries.

-This also makes it very practical when you want to get on or off the bike in a hurry.
-Between the swept-back riser handlebars and the comfortable quick-release saddle, the 700 Series offers an almost upright riding geometry that should keep you comfortable throughout the ride.
+This also makes getting on and off the bike quick and easy.
+Additionally, its swept-back riser handlebars and comfortable quick-release saddle provide riders with an almost upright riding geometry that leads to a comfortable ride.

 Ride1Up equipped this bike with a 750W Shengyi gear hub motor that peaks at 1000W.
 With this much power, you’ll be able to achieve a top speed of 28mph.
 Also, the engine produces a torque of 60nm to get you up hilly ascents without a struggle.